 Shizuoka - (1880 - ?)

 He had little support for his ambitions from the public and the government and the press made fun of his intentions.
-After struggling to raise funding a former Prime Minister, Shigenobu Okuma came to Shirase's rescue and offered his backing, a single scientist (of sorts) was also persuaded to join the expedition.
-At the end of November 1910 Shirase left Tokyo on the small wooden schooner Kainan Maru along with 26 other men and 27 Siberian sled dogs.
+After struggling to raise funding a former Prime Minister, Shigenobu Okuma came to Shirase's rescue and offered his backing, a single scientist (of sorts) was persuaded to join the expedition.
+On the 29th of November 1910 Shirase left Tokyo on the small wooden schooner Kainan Maru along with 26 other men and 27 Siberian sled dogs.

 He aimed to cover 1,400km in 155 days arriving back at the ship in late February 1912.
 As it was, he didn't reach Wellington in New Zealand until the 8th of February 1911 where he drew great interest from newspaper reporters, the Kainan Maru was easily the smallest ship to try to sail to Antarctica at that time, at 200 tonnes and 30m long it was half the size of Amundsen's Fram and a third the size of Scotts Terra Nova equipped with sail and underpowered with a small engine.
 Half of the dogs had already died.

 He was judged to be poorly equipped and badly prepared, whereas Amundsen and Scott had substantial, tried and tested Nansen sledges, Shirase had more lightweight sledges made of bamboo, instead of pemmican as the accepted standard high energy sledging food, he had rice, dried cuttlefish, preserved beans and pickles.
 They were also lacking in basic navigation aids such as charts of the Antarctic seas hoping to pick such things up n New Zealand.